Skip to main content

 Biography

-Rosie Lavan read English at St Anne's College, Oxford, and then trained as a journalist at City University, London.
-She worked on the business desk at The Times for two years, as a media assistant to a London MEP during the European elections in 2009, and for House of Lords Hansard.
-She returned to Oxford for postgraduate study in 2010 and completed her doctorate, on Seamus Heaney, in September 2014 and subsequently worked as a stipendiary lecturer in English at St Hugh's and St Anne's colleges, teaching literature in English from 1830 to the present, and literary theory.
-She joined the School of English at Trinity College Dublin in September 2015.
-Her first monograph, Seamus Heaney and Society, was published by Oxford University Press in May 2020.
+Rosie Lavan read English at St Anne's College, Oxford, and trained as a journalist at City University, London.
+She then worked on the business desk at The Times, as a media assistant to a London MEP, and for House of Lords Hansard.
+She returned to Oxford and completed her doctorate, on Seamus Heaney, in 2014.
+She held stipendiary lectureships in Oxford before joining the School of English at Trinity in 2015.
+Her major research interests are in twentieth-century Irish and British literature and culture.

 Publications and Further Research Outputs